 If you develop too much scar tissue after your breast implant surgery, causing the implants to harden, Dr. Pousti releases the implant by removing the hardened tissue.
 This is the most common reason why you may need breast implant revision, and there are different degrees of encapsulation, ranging from mild to severe.

 If you don’t have enough tissue around your breast implants, you may experience palpability and rippling.
 This often occurs on the outer edge and cleavage areas, which don’t have enough muscle coverage to prevent rippling.
 In these cases, Dr. Pousti replaces the saline implant with silicone implants or uses Strattice™, a surgical mesh that provides an extra layer that covers any rippling.

 This condition, which is also called “bread-loafing” or “uni-boob,” often develops when your chest wall anatomy was altered to encourage more cleavage, including cutting the horizontal muscle that connects to your sternum.
 This allows your implants to migrate together, without any definition between the two.
 Symmastia occurs more frequently in thin patients who opt for larger implants.

-Dr. Pousti turns to a number of innovative solutions to correct breast implant problems, most notably Strattice™.
+Dr. Pousti is an experienced breast revision surgeon and turns to a number of innovative solutions to correct breast implant problems, most notably Strattice™.
 This surgical mesh is made from porcine skin, which is preserved in an aqueous solution that contains matrix stabilizers.
 With Strattice, which was approved by the FDA, Dr. Pousti can use the biosynthetic mesh to reinforce your tissue, giving it time to correctly reform and rebuild on its own.
 The mesh is full absorbable and provides superior strength for six months and then starts to biodegrade, eventually disappearing altogether after three years.

 Dr. Pousti turns to this innovative solution to correct a host of issues, including: